 You’ll likely benefit a great deal more from pursuing a timeless personal memory this week than concerning yourself with a financial benchmark’s all-time high.

 Of course, you aren’t really free to exercise apathy unless you’ve acted on creating a well-thought-out investment plan.
-For starters, here’s a simple DIY portfolio that has beaten the pros.
+For starters, here’s a free ebook highlighting the simple DIY portfolio that has beaten the pros.